 During the close season of 2009 the Pondfield End terrace, up to 1990 just three steps and a grass bank, was demolished and a new 1,240 seater stand built in its place to house away fans, plus new changing rooms and offices for the club.

-The stand (below) was needed to satisfy the Football League rule which states that clubs must have seated accommodation for a minimum of 2,000 within three seasons of joining the league.
+The stand (pictured below) was needed to satisfy the Football League rule which states that clubs must have seated accommodation for a minimum of 2,000 within three seasons of promotion.
 What is officially the West Stand was opened at the game against Aldershot Town on the 8th December 2009 and was initially sponsored by the Marcus James Group.
-This sponsorship deal is now over and having been known as the Traditional Builders Stand for several seasons, the West Stand is now known as the A13 Steel Stand.
+This sponsorship deal is now over and having been known as the Traditional Builders Stand for several seasons, then briefly the A13 Steel Stand, it is currently not sponsored, although the A13 Steel signage remains.

 The stand provides purpose built

 accommodation for visiting disabled supporters and carers (left) and is the first inside the ground to provide a match day bar for supporters.
 As the sight lines from the stand are the best in the ground, the stand is now shared with home fans when less than 600 away fans are expected, unless police advice is received not to do so.

 Players now enter the field of play from a tunnel under the stand

 (right) rather than the old tunnel close to the half way line in the Carling Stand.
 The old changing rooms in the main clubhouse remain in place at present but are no longer used on match days.